 Is 4K on a Laptop Worth It?

-4K isn’t going to be quite as effective on a laptop as it will be on a big screen TV simply because even a spacious 17 inch display won’t do it as much justice.
+4K isn’t going to be quite as effective on a laptop as it will be on a large-screen TV simply because even a spacious 17-inch display won’t do it as much justice.
 But that doesn’t mean it’s not worth your time.
-The distinction between 4K and FHD on a display that’s 15.6-inch or larger is noticeable and especially useful if you’re a gamer, film aficionado, or creative professional.
+The distinction between 4K and FHD on a 15.6-inch or larger display is noticeable and especially useful if you’re a gamer, film aficionado, or creative professional.